-15.1 Cytoscape Web Browser Window
+16.1 Cytoscape Web Browser Window

-The main Cytoscape Web Browser window provides a rudimentary browsing interface, with forward/back buttons, a text field to enter a new URL, and a Go button to move to the new page.
+The main Cytoscape Web Browser window provides a very rudimentary browsing interface, with forward/back buttons, a text field to enter a new URL, and a Go button to move to the new page.
 In addition, there three context menus:

-- 1. Selected text: The selected text menu has just one item, Copy, which copies the selected text. - 2.
-Link: Using the link menu, users can copy the link location, open the link in a new window or the computer's native browser, or open the link in a new tab.
+- 1. Selected text The selected text menu has just one item: Copy, which copies the selected text. - 2.
+Link Using the link menu, users can copy the link location, open the link in a new window, or open the link in a new tab.
 They can also use this to download the link target to a file.